Volunteer Thank-You Quotes, Messages, and Recognition Ideas That People Actually Remember

 - The Cornerstone Award — for the volunteer whose steady presence holds the program together

-- The Catalyst Award — for the volunteer whose energy and initiative moves the whole group forward
+- The Catalyst Award — for the volunteer whose initiative moves the whole group forward

-- The Ripple Award — for a volunteer whose impact extends far beyond their direct contribution
+- The Ripple Award — for impact that extends far beyond their direct contribution

-- The Torchbearer Award — for someone who recruits, mentors, and inspires other volunteers
+- The Torchbearer Award — for someone who recruits and mentors other volunteers

 Role-Based Recognition Awards